-- 22. (a) Casual barmen employed on racecourses, showgrounds, football grounds, cricket grounds, sports grounds, picnic grounds, recreation grounds and all social functions shall be paid at the rate of 7s.
-6d. per hour with a minimum payment of 37s.
-6d. for work done on any one day. - (b) Full day men shall be paid at the rate of 60s, per day for 8 hours work or less, exclusive of the meal hour. lunch is not provided 2s.
+- 22. (a) Casual barmen employed on racecourses, showgrounds, football grounds, cricket grounds, sports grounds, picnic grounds, recreation grounds and all social functions shall be paid at the rate of 9s. per hour with a minimum payment as for four hours' work on any one day. - (b) Full day men shall be paid at the rate of 60s. per day for 8 hours work or less, exclusive of the meal hour.
+I lunch is not provided 2s.
 6d. shall be paid in lieu thereof.